nestordemeure/ManifoldMixupV2/README.md

 ### A note on skip-connections / residual-blocks

 `manifold_mixup` (this does not apply to `output_mixup`) is greatly degraded when applied *inside* a residual block.
-This is due to the input being mixed-up and the output of the skip connection (which have not been mixed) becoming incoherent with one another.
+This is due to the mixed-up values becoming incoherent with the output of the skip connection (which have not been mixed).

-While this implementation is equiped to work around the problem for U-Net and ResNet like architectures, you might run into it with other network structures.
+While this implementation is equiped to work around the problem for U-Net and ResNet like architectures, you might run into problems (negligeable improvements over the baseline) with other network structures.
-In which case, the best way to apply manifold mixup is to manually select the modules to be instrumented.
+In which case, the best way to apply manifold mixup would be to manually select the modules to be instrumented.

 ## Todo